nesseratious/AR-Navigation/README.md

 - Floating Icons to highlight possible points of interest.
 - Custom markers that can snap to a detected surface.
 - QRCode detection.

-### How it works?

-1. When the user launches your app, they will be prompted to scan the QR code used to download the app.
-This is needed to immediately set their position in the virtual world.
-Using such QR code is the most convenient way to ensure the accuracy of the user position.
-Also, you can use any image which can fit on an A4 sheet instead of a QR code.

-2. Alternatively, the user can select their position from a predefined list.
-In the demo level, this list contains 5 most popular positions for the chosen target area.
-Buttons are embedded into a scroll box, so you can add as many predefined positions as you want.
-Also, the user can select their position using manual input.
-In this scenario, the user's position will be set to a vertex with an ID that they have entered.
-To make this process easy and convenient for the user, set vertices ID to some friendly name (for example "Canteen" or "Assembly Hall").

-3. After the initial position is set, the app starts the AR session.
-Now the app and its minimap will react to user's movements seamlessly using visual-inertial odometry provided by ARKit and ARCore runtimes.

-4. The user can choose a destination point from a predefined menu or enter it manually.
-The app searches for a vertex with the given ID and marks it as a destination point.

-5. The navigation path from the user's current location to the destination point will be calculated in real-time and displayed as a spline with animated arrows.
-Also, the app will display remained distance in real-time.

-6. During the whole period of navigation, the app will show user's location and rotation relative to true north on the dynamic 3D minimap.

-7. The user can tap on any detected surface to place a custom marker.
-The marker will snap to the surface, and will show its given name and distance to the user.

-### How to set it up?
-1. Place an ARWorldBase instance anywhere on the map, it will serve as an origin for the target area.
-2. In ARWorldBase properties enter rotation of thr target area relative to the world true north.
-3. Place one or multiple instances of MapSegment, they will serve as containers that represent the properties of each segment.
-Multiple segments are used to divide the map by floors or by some small sub-areas.
-Attach each MapSegment to the ARWorldBase.
-4. For each MapSegment assign its floor map (used only for debugging purposes, will be hidden in the app) and a static mesh that represents the segment's map in the real world.
-5. Adjust the scale of the segment to match its real-world scale (it's very important!).
-6. Build a navigation graph by placing Vertex instances on your map segments and connecting them using BilateralConnections and LateralConnections arrays.
-Give an ID to every Vertex that represents a destination point (user will be able to perform a search using this ID).
-Vertices that are used only to connect other vertices should have their ID field empty.
-Attach all placed vertices to the map segment they belong to.
-7. [Optional] Place a FloatingIcon instance where there is a possible point of interest.
-Enter its name and a material containing its icon.
-Attach all placed FloatingIcon instances to the map segment they belong to.
-8. [Optional] Place all Room instances that represent each room.
-Set their size or leave it zero for automatic size detection.
-Rooms are not required and are not used by default.
-The main reason why you can use them is to get user location in real-time by using the room as a trigger.
-Attach all placed Room instances to the map segment they belong to.
-9. In the Configuration class properties fill the InitialPositionPage and MainUIText arrays with your possible user's initial positions and available destinations for the main UI.
-10. Replace the default QR code texture that comes with the project with your own.
-Put a vertex where your QR code is located in the real world and set its ID to "QRCode".

-### Demo Level
-The pack comes with a demo level that represents the first floor of my university with an area of 80mx60m.
-It was tested on multiple iOS devices by multiple users, the feedback showed a high level of interest in the product and its usefulness.

-### Requirements:
-- The device must support ARKit for iOS or ARCore for Android.
-- The scale of each segment must match its real-world scale with **the smallest possible error**.
-Even very small mismatches in scale will lead to a big cascading increase in the error level depending on the distance traveled!

 ### The system contains the following classes: